Congratulations on your new domain purchase! :)

 Go to settings >> reading >> Check the “Discourage search engines from indexing this site”

-This will only prevent your site from appearing on search results like Google’s.
+This will only prevent your site from appearing on search engines like Google‘s.

 People who know your blog address can still visit without your permission.
 So, to further password protect your site and only allow selected people to view it, use this plugin (free).